-Many authors start to write about their topic from one angle and at the end of their draft discover that the book is reaching toward a different one.
-I thought I’d finished my memoir after I’d recorded all the good-feeling stories, but an editor I hired brought me up short when she said, “The most interesting part of this book hasn’t been written yet.”
-She nudged me toward writing reflective pieces that added depth to the book.
+Many authors start to write about their topic from one angle and at the end of their draft discover that the book wants to be about something else.
+I thought I’d finished my memoir draft after I’d written all the stories of connecting with nature.
+Then an editor I hired brought me up short.
+She said, “The most interesting part of this book hasn’t been written yet.”
+She nudged me toward writing reflective sections, which added depth to the book.

 What your book is really about has to do with two things: (1) who you are and (2) where your passion for the topic lies.
-Whether you are writing nonfiction, fiction, or memoir, your path to the clearest outline or most revelatory plot is found by answering these two questions.
+Whether you are writing nonfiction, fiction, or memoir, your path to clarity is found by answering these two questions.
 The heart of your book is found, in other words, by finding the path to your own heart.

 The Spirituality of Writing

 Because it takes finding the heart, the act of writing itself includes dimensions of spirituality.
 What your book is really about is related to who you are, to what you care about, and therefore to what your unique contribution is to the world.

 You are one of a kind.
 You bring a unique perspective to your topic.
 This special vision is the gift you give to your readers.
 Whether your gift is making them laugh or expanding their worldview, you offer something that will improve their lives.
 Your writing connects you—and them—to something larger.
 Even if you never intend to publish your work, the act of writing connects you to something greater than your everyday self.